Tropicao/zigbridge/README.md

 # Zigbridge

 ## Brief
-This software aims to provide a complete gateway solution to pilot devices on a Zigbee network.
-The gateway is designed to run on a Mac/Linux host equipped with a CC2531 USB dongle.
+This software aims to provide a proof of concept of a generic gateway to pilot devices on a Zigbee network.
+The gateway is designed to run on a Mac/Linux host equipped with a
+CC2531 USB dongle.

 ## Current project state

-As you may see, this software is still under heavy development.
+**The project is in "deep sleep" state : it means that I do not spend time on it anymore, and even if it may change in the future, I do not plan to work on it for now.
+However, feel free to re-use/fork/upgrade current project.
+As an alternative, if you are searching for a "ready to use" solution, I strongly encourage you to take a look at more mature solutions, like for example [Zigate](https://zigate.fr/) or [Zigbee2MQTT](https://www.zigbee2mqtt.io/).**

 As of today, with the appropriate hardware, the gateway is able to :
 * create a network and open it on command
 * touchlink a Hue go (full touchlink process under rework to enable comptaibility with full ZLL range)